 Why is this medication prescribed?

-Naloxegol is used to treat constipation caused by opiate (narcotic) pain medications in adults with chronic non-cancer pain.
-Naloxegol is in a class of medications called peripherally acting opiate antagonists.
+Naloxegol is used to treat constipation caused by opiate (narcotic) pain medications in adults with chronic (ongoing) pain that is not caused by cancer.
+Naloxegol is in a class of medications called peripherally acting mu-opioid receptor antagonists.
 It works by protecting the bowel from the effects of opiate (narcotic) medications.

 How should this medicine be used?